 - Feeling lost?
 Some places like The UPS Store or other full service shipping stores are more hands-on.
 Bring your product and they’ll sell you a box, pack it, and ship it for you.
 You pay more for this service, so once you’ve got more orders under your belt, try to handle packing on your own.

 A quick side note: It’s no fun to talk about, but be aware of the risk of fraud.
 Always use a carrier you trust, not one your customer requests.
 A request like that can sometimes mean it’s a fishy order.
 Read our Fraud Guide for more warning signs.

 Mark as shipped

-Don't forget to keep your records neat and tidy, and check that order off your to-do list!
-Make sure you have a way to reference the shipment date and tracking number, if needed.
-If you're using Big Cartel for your shop, you can save tracking numbers and other details about the shipment in the private notes section of the order detail page.
+Don’t forget to keep your records neat and tidy, and check that order off your to-do list!
+Keep a reference of the shipment date and tracking number, if needed.
+If you’re using Big Cartel for your shop, you can save tracking numbers and other details about the shipment in the private notes section of the order detail page.